 What we found was a city with a rich history of hardworking, enterprising people, a vibrant arts and entertainment scene, stunning historical houses and buildings, a foodie’s paradise and a wealth of shopping options to keep any shopaholic at bay.
 We soon discovered why so many people fall in love with Bristol.

-A trip to Bristol wouldn’t be complete without a visit to the ss Great Britain and Clifton Suspension Bridge.
-Both iconic Bristol landmarks were designed by the famous Victorian engineer Isambard Kingdom Brunel.
+A trip to Bristol wouldn’t be complete without a visit to the Bristol attractions of the SS Great Britain and Clifton Suspension Bridge.
+Both iconic landmarks were designed by the famous Victorian engineer Isambard Kingdom Brunel.

-The ss Great Britain, is full of history and family fun.
+The SS Great Britain, is full of history and one of the main things to see in Bristol.

 Other fun activities include climbing the ships rigging for spectacular views of Bristol or having a photo taken dressed as a Victorian lady or gentleman.